Bluedillydilly/music_webms_thread_scraper/README.md

 # Music Webms Thread Scrapper
-A 4chan scapper, using basc-py4chan, that gathers webms from ygyl threads.
+A 4chan scapper, using basc-py4chan, that gathers webms from YGYL threads.
-Follow commandline prompts once run.
+Follow commandline prompts once ran.
+NOTES:
+- YGYL threads are assumed to be threads that contain variants of "YGYL" in the body or subject of OP's post.
+Due to this, non-YGYL threads may be used as they could contain wording such as "...all I see are YGYL threads, let's get a X thread started".

 ## Current features:
     - Allows user to download any file, or specifically webms, from /wsg/ and /gif/
+        - User can choose between webm and/or non-webm files
-    - Writes url of all files, organized by board, then file type, from /wsg/ and /gif/
+    - Allows user to write url of all files, organized by board, then file type, from /wsg/ and /gif/ to a file

 ## Possible additions:
     - allow user to select what board(s) to choose from